Orbital group of facial muscles

 • Orbital part - encircles the orbital opening;

-• Palpebral part - situated in the upper and lower eyelids;
+• Palpebral part - situated in the upper eyelid and lower eyelid;

-• Lacrimal (deep palpebral) part - lies the most profoundly.
+• Lacrimal or deep palpebral part - lies the most profoundly.

 Corrugator supercilii

-The corrugator supercilii is a small, narrow facial muscle located at the medial end of the eyebrow between the frontalis and orbicularis oculi muscles.
+The corrugator supercilii muscle is a small, narrow facial muscle located at the medial end of the eyebrow between the frontalis muscle and orbicularis oculi muscle.

 This muscle originates from the medial part of the superciliary arch, penetrates the frontalis and orbicularis oculi muscles and inserts into the skin over the middle of the eyebrow.